 I Can’t Find Myself

-International screenings will be in arts venues and festivals and specifically targeted for people employed in services that impact on people with dementia (e.g. care home and domiciliary care staff, trainee mental health nurses, emergency services staff, hospital A&E staff, retail providers).
+International screenings tour to arts venues and festivals and specifically target people employed in services that impact on people with dementia (e.g. care home and domiciliary care staff, trainee mental health nurses, emergency services staff, hospital A&E staff, retail providers).
 See below for a list of screenings to date.

 A three minute edited version of the longer 12 min film can be viewed here.